Restore to the last backup run $backup = Get-GcSqlInstanceBackup "gootoso" | Select-Object -first 1 Restore-GcSqlInstanceBackup $backup.Id "gootoso"

-This page describes how to use Google Cloud Tools for PowerShell to manage data backups.
-Assuming you've enabled automatic backups in an instance’s settings, you can use Google Cloud Tools for PowerShell to do periodic, automatic backups of data in the form of a backup run.
-Note this is not the same as replication of data.
+This page describes how to use Cloud Tools for PowerShell to manage data backups.
+Assuming you've enabled automatic backups in an instance’s settings, you can use Cloud Tools for PowerShell to do periodic, automatic backups of data in the form of a backup run.
+Note that this backup is not the same as replication of data.
 In the event of database corruption, the database can be restored to a backup and any bad backups can be deleted.

 Reverting to a Backup